Journey to the Centre of the Earth (album): Concerts

-The shows were introduced with an excerpt of the final movement of Symphony No. 1 by Sergei Rachmaninoff.
-The first half was taken up by "Catherine Parr", "Catherine Howard", and "Anne Boleyn" from The Six Wives of Henry VIII, with comical pieces "A Road to Ruin" and a comical rendition of "Twelfth Street Rag" with banjos, minstrel dancers, and accompanying footage of Laurel and Hardy and various silent films.
-Wakeman thought the segment would be a disaster as the film arrived at the venue shortly before the first performance and resorted to improvising on the piano without knowing what the footage was.
-Wakeman wanted the first half to be "musical and entertaining" and a way of easing Journey to the audience, which made up the second half of the program.
-The encore was "The Pearl and Dean Piano Concerto", a humorous piece based on various television and film music.
-News reporter Chris Welch attended the shows and noted: "Several members of the choir could be seen jiving during the more rhythmic moments, and when Rick played some beautiful classical piano, approving nods could be detected from the massed ranks of the orchestra".
+Wakeman wanted the first half of the concerts to be "musical and entertaining" in order to ease the audience into Journey, which took up the second.
+It opened with the finale of Sergei Rachmaninoff's Symphony No. 1 followed by "Catherine Parr", "Catherine Howard", and "Anne Boleyn" from The Six Wives of Henry VIII.
+Two comical segments followed; "A Road to Ruin" (which Wakeman credited to a "Jules Hernia"), was a solo piano piece accompanied by footage of Laurel and Hardy and various silent films assembled by film editor Philip Howe (brother of Steve).
+The film arrived at the venue too soon for Wakeman to view it beforehand, so he improvised on stage.
+The second was a rearrangement of "Twelfth Street Rag" (introduced as "Douzième Rue Tapis") with a The Big Ben Banjo Band cover and black and white minstrels.
+The encore was "The Pearl and Dean Piano Concerto", an orchestral and piano piece of several television advert themes, including Opal Fruits, Fairy washing up liquid, and Maynards Murray Mints.
+Music journalist Chris Welch noted: "Several members of the choir could be seen jiving during the more rhythmic moments, and when Rick played some beautiful classical piano, approving nods could be detected from the massed ranks of the orchestra".
 A party was held after the second show which Wakeman did not attend due to exhaustion.
-According to Welch, "He was driven home – asleep".
+According to Welch, "The work and tension had finally caught up with Rick – and he was driven home – asleep".